acandelaria1/SentimentAnalyzer/README.md

 ### Things that I do not yet understand
 - how to handle a dataset as large as the Yelp Dataset
+    - Can handle this on local machine.
+Considered and explored aws ec2 spot instance but successfully ran operations on local machine and will continue with this until cloud resources become necessary.
 - What kind of data preprocessing should be done
+    - Tokenizing sentences from reviews, tokenizing words from sentences, removing stop words.
 - what kind of visualizations should be made to effectively demonstrate findings
 - Do official yelp star ratings actually mean anything or is there bias in these making validation of the classifier against them questionable
 - Could binary vectors be used to to find similarity between customers?
 Giving all ratings below 3 a rating of 0 and 1 for every rating 3 and above